On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Introduction

-In D2D networks, the demand privacy problem is further exacerbated by the fact that each user is also a transmitter, which must know the demands of the other users in order to form its coded multicast transmissions.
-This observation seems to suggest that privacy is impossible in D2D caching models.
-This paper solves this seemingly infeasible problem with the aid of a {\it trusted server}.
-This trusted server is connected to each user through an individual secure link and without access to the library, as illustrated in Fig.~\ref{fig: system_model}.
-The placement phase is the same for the shared-link and D2D caching models.
-In the delivery phase, each user first informs the trusted server about the index of the demanded file.
-After collecting the information about the users' demands and the cached content, the trusted server sends a query to each user.
-Given the query, each user then broadcasts packets accordingly. {\it The trusted server acts only as a coordinator to warrant the demand privacy, but does not support any large load of communication.} The demands and the control commands to tell the users what to send can be seen as protocol information, requiring a communication load negligible with respect to the actual file transmission.
-Hence, the load of the system is still only supported by D2D communication.
-The objective of this paper is to design a two-phase D2D private caching scheme for $\Ksf$ users, $\Nsf$ files and memory size $\Msf \geq \Nsf/\Ksf$ (so that the aggregate cache in the entire network suffices to store the entire library) with minimum number of transmitted bits by all users in the delivery phase, while preserving the privacy of the users' demands against the other users.
+In D2D networks, the demand privacy problem is further exacerbated by the fact that each user is also a transmitter, which broadcasts coded multicast transmissions based on its cached content.
+Based on the intuition developed from the shared-link model, one is tempted to conclude that it is impossible to guarantee privacy in D2D networks as the demand vector knowledge appears to be necessary to design the coded multicast messages.
+Rather surprisingly, in this paper we show that it is possible to guarantee privacy of the users' demands against the other users also in a D2D setting.
+In our new D2D private caching model, the placement phase is similar to the shared-link private coded caching model.
+The delivery phase contains two steps.
+In the first step, each user broadcasts a query to the other users based on its local cached content and its demand; since the query size does not scale with the file size, this step does not contribute to the load in the limit for large file size.
+In the second step, after collecting all the queries from all the users, each user broadcasts coded multicast messages as a function of the queries and its cached content.
+In the large file size regime, the load of the system is defined as the load in the second step of D2D communication.
+The objective of this paper is to design a D2D private coded caching scheme for $\Ksf$ users, $\Nsf$ files and memory size $\Msf \geq \Nsf/\Ksf$ (so that the aggregate cache in the entire network suffices to store the entire library) with minimum transmitted load by all users in the delivery phase, while preserving the privacy of the users' demands against the other users.